One thing that never changes is our desire to keep up with the news.

 And, it’s not just consumers who are reading the news online.
 It’s just about everyone.
-While some SEOs would infer that press releases are merely an SEO tool, such couldn’t be further from the truth.
+While some SEOs assume press releases are merely an SEO tool, such couldn’t be further from the truth.

 News readership statistics for the U.S. population

 As a matter of fact, press releases are branding and credibility tools, not SEO tools.
-They are a great way to get the word out about a company, product, or service, and to more effectively brand that company, product, or service.
+They are a great way to get the word out and more effectively brand companies, products, and services.

-If a release is engaging enough, it also can do the following: generate social signals and chatter and sharing; direct targeted and organic traffic back to a website; and create journalistic interest abroad.
-This is all in addition to the sweet maraschino cherry on top – vast news and major media coverage.
+If a release is engaging enough, it can generate social signals, drive shares, direct targeted and organic traffic, and create journalistic interest abroad.
+All of this is in addition to the sweet maraschino cherry on top – the possibility of major media coverage.

-To get all of these pretty little amenities nicely wrapped up with a big, red bow on top, you’ll have to play by the rules.
-In this regard, it’s better to think of press releases the way you would think of being covered in a tier-one newspaper for a major story.
+To get all of these lovely amenities wrapped up with a big, red bow on top, you’ll have to play by the rules.

-A press release provides you with the ability to spread the word about your company, its doings, and its offerings in an ethical, journalistic-minded manner that’s focused on newsworthiness and branding over SEO, social media, or anything else.
-The simple tenets of who, what, where, why, and when easily apply (the five Ws).
+A press release lets you spread the word about your company and its offerings in an ethical, journalistic-manner that focuses on newsworthiness and branding over SEO, social media, or anything else.
+The simple tenets of who, what, where, why, and when apply (the five Ws).

-Along the way, you’ll assuredly benefit from minding these 12 unbreakable rules for obtaining publicity.
+To make it work, you’ll need to follow these 12 unbreakable rules for obtaining publicity.

 Rule No. 1: Know How to Write a Press Release

-If you have never written a press release before, you should consider using a professional writer or service.
-Press releases are about telling a story, your story.
-The truth is that writing from a journalistic approach takes years of studying and practice.
-That’s not to say that any good writer isn’t capable of doing it; it’s just to say that you will want to be as knowledgeable as a professional or hire one.
+If you have never written a press release, consider using a professional content writer or service.
+Press releases are about telling a story; your story.
+Writing from a journalistic approach takes years of studying and practice.
+That’s not to say that any good writer isn’t capable of doing it; it’s just that you want to be as knowledgeable as a professional or hire one.

-Press releases have to cover something that is newsworthy.
-A PR Daily article outlines six necessary AP style guide steps you ought to take when composing your release to assure that it’s newsworthy.
-They include: stating your objective clearly, using the five Ws, minding your spacing, using proper grammar and style, and showing names and titles correctly and appropriately.
+They include: stating your objective clearly, use the five Ws, minding your spacing, using proper grammar and style, and sharing names and titles correctly and appropriately.

 The proper format for writing an effective press release